 But why did I not do more?
 Why did I not continue to think about metaphysical questions such as the nature of existence?

 Because I just chose not to.
 But if I had chosen to, maybe I could have gone on to become a great philosopher.
 I mean that seriously.
 If I had followed up on my independent discovery of the axiom of existence - then I might eventually have discovered the axiom of identity.
 And if I continued to work hard enough, cognitively, I might have discovered the axiom of causality, the axiom of consciousness - and who knows what else.
-After all, if I had it in me to discover the axiom of existence on my own, at the tender age of just 12 or 13, I might also have had it in me to discover the next logical stepping stones in the development of the science of philosophy.
+After all, if I had it in me to discover the axiom of existence on my own, at the tender age of just 13, I might also have had it in me to discover the next logical stepping stones in the development of the science of philosophy.

 This is just speculation - but it does seem to be within the realm of the possible to me.